- What is the server response time?

-How to Reduce Server Response Time on WordPress?
+- How to boost Server Response Time in WordPress?

 Does your platform take more than 1.1 seconds of server response time?
 This means you have a higher chance of being in the worst-performing sites.

 What is your strategy for handling such issues?
 Is it ideal for managing such scenarios during WordPress development?
-We will share hidden strategies to improve your website server response time.
+We offer Custom WordPress Development Services and will share hidden strategies to improve your website server response time.

 What is the server response time?